Deo-Favente/Lab-Project/README.md

-# Labyrinth-Generator
+# Labyrinth Project 🐢

-Labyrinth-Generator is a scolar Python project that generates and solves mazes using Turtle and Tkinter.
+Labyrinth-project is a school Python project that generates and solves mazes using Turtle and Tkinter.

-## Features
+## 🚀 Features
 - User-friendly interface using Tkinter interface module.
 - Manual resolution with keyboard control.
 - Automatic resolution on a optimised path, with complex brute-force algorithm.